 I’ve reflected on Samuel’s case a lot.
 Asking about sex seemed like a pivotal moment.
-But it wasn’t just the way I asked that made him open up to me.
+But it wasn’t just how I asked that made him open up to me.
 It was the badge I was wearing.

-Since moving to Ireland I’ve been telling everyone in healthcare about the HSE Rainbow Badge, first introduced in the Linn Dara CAMHS unit in Dublin this summer.
-I’m so delighted to tell you I’ve secured funding to launch the badge in the three emergency departments and urgent care centre in Children’s Health Ireland, the badge is being endorsed by the Irish Association of Emergency Medicine and badges are making their way into other hospitals around Ireland.
+Since moving to Ireland, I’ve been telling everyone in healthcare about the HSE Rainbow Badge, first introduced in the Linn Dara CAMHS unit in Dublin this summer.
+I’m delighted to tell you I’ve secured funding to launch the badge in the three emergency departments and urgent care centres in Children’s Health Ireland.
+The badge is being endorsed by the Irish Association of Emergency Medicine, and badges are making their way into other hospitals around Ireland.

 Let me tell you why this is so important.